Alteraxial Phonons in Collinear Magnets

-A key open question regarding axial phonons in magnetic materials is how crystal and magnetic structures shape momentum-space phonon Zeeman effects and resultant PAM patterns.
-Analogous to the classification of collinear magnets (ferro-, antiferro-, alter-magnets) by their magnetic structures~\cite{smejkal_emerging_2022,smejkal_beyond_2022,song_altermagnets_2025}, phonons in collinear magnets can, in principle, be similarly categorized into such distinct types, as schematized in Fig.~1.
-Ferro-axial phonons [Fig.~1(a)] are characterized by circular lattice vibrations of a single handedness in real space and circularly polarized phonon spectra in momentum space.
-Antiferro-nonaxial phonons [Fig.~1(b)] feature $\mathcal{PT}$-symmetric circular vibrations in real space and unpolarized phonon spectra with vanishing PAM in momentum space.
-Alteraxial phonons [Fig.~1(c)] exhibit real-space alternating circular vibrations that are not connected by $\mathcal{PT}$ symmetry and alternating circularly polarized phonon spectra with wave-modulated PAM patterns in momentum space.
-However, a comprehensive group-theoretical study of phonons in collinear magnets is still lacking, thereby significantly hindering the identification of magnetic materials hosting alteraxial phonons.
+A central open question in the study of axial phonons in magnets is how the lattice structure and magnetic order influence PAM.
+Given that both PAM and electron spin are axial vectors, they are expected to exhibit similar behaviors despite their essential differences.
+Collinear magnets are typically classified into three types based on their distinct spin orders, namely ferro-, antiferro-, and alter-magnets, which induce corresponding spin polarizations in their electronic band structures~\cite{smejkal_emerging_2022,smejkal_beyond_2022,song_altermagnets_2025}.
+In an analogous manner, phonons in collinear magnets can also be categorized into three types, namely, ferroaxial, antiferro-nonaxial and alteraxial phonons, distinguished by their PAM configurations and resulting phononic circular polarizations in the phonon spectra, as illustrated in Fig.~1.
+Ferroaxial phonons [Fig.~1(a)] are characterized by rotational lattice vibrations of a single handedness, yielding circularly polarized phonon spectra hosting $s$-wave PAM with a single sign.
+In contrast, antiferro-nonaxial phonons [Fig.~1(b)] feature $\mathcal{PT}$-symmetric rotational lattice vibrations which result in unpolarized phonon spectra with vanishing PAM pattern in reciprocal space.
+Notably, for rotational lattice vibrations with an alternating handedness that are not related by $\mathcal{PT}$ symmetry, the resulting phonon spectra exhibit circular polarizations with alternating signs and higher-order-wave PAM patterns [Fig.~1(c)].
+We term this third category \emph{alteraxial phonons}.
+To our knowledge, a comprehensive group-based definition and study of axial phonons in magnets is still lacking, thereby significantly hindering the identification of magnetic materials hosting alteraxial phonons.